Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Introduction

-Existing graph disentanglement studies usually aim at decomposing abstractive hidden factors from either static or homogeneous graphs (see Section \ref{sec:relate}) \citep{ma2019disengcn, yang2020factorgnn, wang2020disenhan}.
-Instead, our focus lies in disentangling the categorical characteristics of citation behaviors within dynamic and heterogeneous citation graphs.
-In this study, tailored to each target paper, we construct a Dynamic Heterogeneous Graph from the citation network.
-The graph consists of a sequence of heterogeneous snapshots (see Figure \ref{fig:intro} (c)).
-This graph retains both the content of the paper and its dynamic citation context.
-Based on the proposed graph, we devise a model that could \textbf{D}isentangle the \textbf{P}otential impacts of \textbf{P}apers into \textbf{D}iffusion, \textbf{C}onformity, and \textbf{C}ontribution Values (called \textbf{DPPDCC}).
-This model utilizes Citation-aware Relational Graph Convolutional Networks (R-GCNs) to capture the structural features of the input sequence of snapshots.
-The outputs are then passed through a Transformer Encoder, which allows for the incorporation of temporal information.
-Specially, we design a novel module in modified R-GCN to integrate the comparative and co-cited/citing information between paper nodes.
-Furthermore, we propose a Type-specific Attention Readout mechanism to aggregate information from each snapshot effectively.
-Upon acquiring the final representation of the target paper, we proceed to disentangle the predicted citation increment into diffusion, conformity, and contribution values individually.
-For the diffusion, we employ Triplet Citation-aware Graph Contrastive Learning to capture the popularity influence inherent in the information diffusion process within the citation network.
-For the conformity, we introduce an auxiliary task to classify bins of accumulated citations.
-Additionally, we impose an orthogonal constraint on the representations of disentangled perspectives in pair, guaranteeing that they encode distinct features without overlap.
-Extensive experiments are conducted on three fields of the real-world scientific dataset S2ORC \citep{lo2020s2orc}.
-The results illustrate the superior performance of DPPDCC compared to baseline models across previous, fresh, and immediate papers.
-Ablation tests further highlight the significance of the proposed components.
-Additionally, visualizations offer insights into the model's interpretability.
+Existing graph disentanglement studies typically aim at implicitly decomposing abstractive hidden factors from either static or homogeneous graphs (see Section \ref{sec:relate}) \cite{ma2019disengcn, yang2020factorgnn, wang2020disenhan}.
+In contrast, our focus is explicitly disentangling citation behaviors' categorical characteristics within dynamic and heterogeneous citation graphs.
+For each target paper, we construct a Dynamic Heterogeneous Graph from the citation network, consisting of a sequence of heterogeneous snapshots (see Figure \ref{fig:intro}c), which retains both the content of the paper and its dynamic citation context.
+Based on this graph, we devise a model named \textbf{DPPDCC} that \textbf{D}isentangles the \textbf{P}otential impacts of \textbf{P}apers into \textbf{D}iffusion, \textbf{C}onformity, and \textbf{C}ontribution values.
+The model first employs a Citation-aware Graph Neural Network Encoder (CGE) to extract distinctive structural and temporal information alternately.
+The Popularity-aware Disentanglement Module (PDM) then separates the values derived from different factors through three simultaneous auxiliary tasks.
+Specifically, the model utilizes Citation-aware Relational Graph Convolutional Networks (R-GCNs) to capture the structural features of the input snapshot sequence and a Transformer Encoder to incorporate temporal information.
+A novel message-passing module within the R-GCN, CompGAT, is designed to integrate comparative and co-cited/citing information between papers.
+Additionally, the Type-specific Attention Snapshot Readout is proposed to aggregate information from each snapshot evolutionarily.
+Upon acquiring the final representation of the target paper, we disentangle the predicted increment into diffusion, conformity, and contribution values.
+For diffusion, we employ Triplet Citation-aware Graph Contrastive Learning to capture the popularity influence inherent in the information diffusion process within the citation network.
+For conformity, we introduce an auxiliary task to classify bins of accumulated citations.
+Furthermore, orthogonal constraints are imposed on the representations of disentangled perspectives in pairs, ensuring they encode distinct features without overlap.
+Extensive experiments conducted on three fields of the real-world scientific dataset S2AG \cite{kinney2023s2orcnew} demonstrate DPPDCC's superior performance compared to baseline models across previous, fresh, and immediate papers.
+Ablation tests further highlight the significance of the proposed components, and visualizations provide insights into the model's interpretability.

 To sum up, the contributions of this research are as follows: